José Antonio González i Casanova: Biography and career

 In the first free elections of 1977, González was part of the PSC candidacy, but in the end they did not count on him.
-In the first legislature, he was one of the constitutionalist experts that the PSOE had to elaborate its project of Constitution.
+In the first legislature, he was one of the constitutionalist experts that the PSOE consulted to elaborate its project of Constitution.
 Alfonso Guerra, then deputy, told him in one of the sessions of the report that drafted that document that "Gregorio Peces-Barba is in complete agreement with your opinions and will take them into account, especially in the autonomic system".
-He was very much in favor of the decentralization of State power as a way of "bringing power closer to the people", while rejecting the proposal of the State government's right of veto over the laws arising from the regional parliaments.
+González was very much in favor of the decentralization of State power as a way of "bringing power closer to the people", while rejecting the proposal of the State government's right of veto over the laws arising from the regional parliaments.
 He also participated in drafting the Statute of Autonomy of Catalonia of 1979 and collaborated in drafting the Statutes of Autonomy of the Basque Country in 1979 and Galicia in 1981.

 González was appointed member of the Council of Statutory Guarantees of Catalonia in 1981, a position he held until 2001 when he was succeeded by Pere Jover.

 In 1983, the PSOE nominated González as a candidate for judge in the Constitutional Court in the first stage of the body's activity, but Manuel Fraga's People's Party (PP) rejected him for being too "autonomist".
 Miquel Roca mediated, but was unsuccessful.
-He was nominated a second time, but again the PP rejected it.
+He was nominated a second time, but again the PP rejected his nomination.

-In 2007, González was sued by the PP for libel and slander after he published an article in El País entitled "ETA and PP, the suicidal couple "in which he criticized the attitude of the PP after the ETA bombings in Barajas in 2006.
+In 2007, González was sued by the PP for libel and slander after he published an article in El País entitled "ETA and PP, the suicidal couple" in which he criticized the attitude of the PP after the ETA bombings in Barajas in 2006.
 In 2015, he criticized the 2010 Constitutional Court ruling on the new Catalan Statute, saying that "they have led to close the doors of dialogue between the Spanish State and Catalonia".
-In that interview, he also criticized the Spanish transition to democracy, as he maintained that it did not bring about "radical change".
+In that interview, he also criticized the Spanish transition to democracy, maintaining that it did not bring about "radical change".